Aspie96/blog/content/posts/free-software.md

 Software freedom is not anti-money.
 Indeed, the only business models it precludes are those that require restricting the user.
 Many strategies exist to earn by releasing free software, which also happens to be good publicity (for a company) and, often, a way to get contributions from the community.

-In the case of non-profit organizations seeking to make the world a better place and governments serving the interests of their citizens, software freedom is the obvious choice, as it maximizes utility.
+In the case of non-profit organisations seeking to make the world a better place and governments serving the interests of their citizens, software freedom is the obvious choice, as it maximises utility.

 Besides money, individuals often code simply for fun or as a learning experience.
 People can also choose to share programs out of altruism, to help others, or for ideological reasons.

-Individuals and organizations alike often contribute back to programs they themselves use, to their own benefit.
-Also, those that develop software for their own use often share them free, which costs nothing to do.
+Individuals and organisations alike often contribute back to programs they themselves use, to their own benefit.
+Also, those that develop software for their own use often share it free, which costs nothing to do.

 Users don't need to concern themselves with the reasons any particular program was developed.
 As long as it is free, anyone can enjoy the benefits of software freedom.